FAQ & Resources

 The Program is developing partnerships with other state agencies, local governments, utility companies & cooperatives, distributors, contractors, housing authorities, and other community-based organizations focused on housing, workforce development, and/or serving underserved communities.
 If you are interested in hearing the discussions, follow this link: Listening Session

-How will these programs serve members of rural electric cooperatives?
+How will this Program serve members of rural electric cooperatives?

-Members of electric cooperatives may qualify for rebates under the Program.
-The Program is also working with local electric cooperatives to bring program awareness to their often-underserved service areas.
+Electric cooperative members/customers will be eligible for rebates if they meet the Program eligibility criteria.
+The Program is working with local electric cooperatives to increase awareness of the rebates in their often-underserved service areas.